 I am a major Popcorn Loving Girl!
 I could eat it every day…but try to stick to only on special occasions because it is hard to not dress it up and make it super fattening.
 This recipe is actually a combination of two of my other recipes Caramel Apple Rice Crispy Treats and Jolly Rancher Flavored Popcorn Balls.
 The flavor combo is Sour Green Apple, Popcorn, and bits of Caramel throughout.
-I think it’s the perfect fall treat, but it can easily be made any time of year too.
+I think it’s the perfect fall treat, but it can easily be made and enjoyed any time of year too.

 Before I start showing you all the process and share the recipe I just wanted to mention that my very next post is going to be my Great Grandmother’s Peanut Butter Cookie recipe.
 It is the best Peanut Butter Cookie Recipe ever and is actually also the best recipe to use when you are going to stuff the cookies with Rolo’s or any other delicious chocolate or caramely treat.
 Keep an eye out for it, I should have it posted within the next few days.
 Anyway, back to the task on hand.